mdn/content/files/en-us/web/css/fill-opacity/index.md

 ### Defining the fill opacity of SVG elements

-This example demonstrates the basic use case of `fill-opacity`, and how the CSS `fill-opacity` property takes precedence over the `fill-opacity` attribute.
+This example demonstrates the basic use case of `fill-opacity`, and how the CSS `fill-opacity` property takes precedence over the `fill-opacity` attribute and has no effect on any `stroke` applied a shape.

 #### HTML